• Skip to primary navigation

 • Basmati Rice – don’t replace it with any other kind of rice like brown rice.
 It has a longer cooking time and the recipe wouldn’t work.

-• Spices – I used curry powder, turmeric, cumin, cinnamon, cardamom, bay leaves, and Garam Masala.
+• Spices – I used curry powder, turmeric, cumin, cinnamon, cardamom, bay leaves, and garam masala.
 For extra spiciness, you could add red pepper flakes.

 • Cauliflower